wissalazraq/GRC-Analyst-Project/README.md

 - Security Policies (Word/PDF)

-- Control Mapping (ISO 27001 Annex A or NIST)
+- Control Mapping (ISO 27001 Annex A and NIST)

 - Audit Checklist

 - Audit Report

-Your role is to:
+The role is to:
 understand the business,
 identify risks,
 document controls,